 Drive Distracted, Lives Impacted Program

 When a group of teens was asked in 2017 about the importance of returning a text message, almost all of the teens surveyed said that they feel they must respond within five minutes.
 When asked if that applied even if they were driving, those teens responded that it did.
 It is estimated that a teen who is texting while driving is 400 percent more likely to get into an accident.
-However, four out of every 10 teens say they have been in a car where the teenage driver was texting.
+And four out of every 10 teens say they have been in a car where the teenage driver was texting.

 In the age group of 13 to 24 years old, 76 percent of people admit to being addicted to their Internet-connected device.
 All of these statistics add up to dangerous conditions on the roads.
 It is dangerous for teenagers and anyone else who happens to be near a teen who is driving and texting.